ShoaibAhamed/movie-api-AV/README.md

 ### Objective

-Your assignment is to implement a movie streaming dashboard using TypeScript and React.
+Your assignment is to implement a movie streaming dashboard using JS and React.

 ### Brief